cacophony-wj/LeS/TROUBLESHOOTING.md

 ### I enabled a feature and it's not working.

 I won't answer questions about features I disabled.
 I disabled them because I couldn't get them to work.
-If you did, that's great, explain how and I'll pin it with a note to ping you so you can support people who ask questions about it.

 ### I added a mod and something weird happened.